 It is fundamental to the independence, impartiality and integrity of the judiciary for a judge to exercise the powers of office without undue or unauthorized reliance upon non-judges.
-In a number of cases over the years, judges have been disciplined for actually or effectively ceding certain uniquely judicial functions and duties to others.
-Recently, the Advisory Committee on Judicial Ethics addressed the issue, which was also illustrated in two disciplinary matters recently concluded by the Commission.
+Over the years, in disciplinary determinations or formal opinions, both the Commission and the Advisory Committee on Judicial Ethics, respectively, have addressed the matter of judges who literally or effectively ceded or inquired about delegating to others certain uniquely judicial functions and duties.

-The process of accepting pleas and imposing fines in speeding, seat-belt and other “routine” traffic matters may seem monotonous or inconsequential, but it is nevertheless an adjudicative role that is to be fulfilled only by the judge of the court with jurisdiction.
+While accepting pleas and imposing fines in “routine” traffic matters may seem monotonous or inconsequential, it is nevertheless an adjudicative role that is to be fulfilled only by the judge of the court with jurisdiction.
 That there may be mitigating or aggravating circumstances in a particular case, such as prior convictions against the motorist, would only underscore the importance in assuring that a judge was reviewing the record and making the decision.
 In such a situation, the judge may find it appropriate to impose a fine lower or higher than a formulaic guideline from which a clerk or other designee could not veer.

-From time to time, the Commission has also become aware of situations in which judges have delegated authority to court attorneys or law clerks to act in a manner that creates the appearance that they are judges.
-While it is not uncommon or inappropriate for a judge to ask a court attorney to conduct conferences with the lawyers or parties in a case and make recommendations, at times such assignments constitute improper delegations of judicial authority.
+From time to time, the Commission has also become aware of situations – in both civil and criminal parts – in which judges have delegated authority to court attorneys or law clerks who act in a manner that creates the appearance that they are judges.
+While it is not uncommon or inappropriate for a judge to ask a court attorney to conduct conferences with the lawyers or parties in a case and make recommendations, at times such assignments may constitute and/or appear to constitute improper delegations of judicial authority.
 Some court attorneys take the bench to conduct conferences, or have made express references to “my ruling,” “my cases” or “my decision,” or otherwise convey the impression that they are the judges.
 Some have acted in a manner that encourages lawyers and parties to call them “Your Honor” or “Judge.”
+This can be especially confusing to pro se litigants who may not readily appreciate that the “judge” before whom they are conferencing a case may not be a judge at all.

 While a court attorney should know better than to foster such an appearance, it is the judge who is ultimately responsible.
 A judge is obliged not only to safeguard the independence and integrity of the judiciary but also to “require staff, court officials and others subject to the judge’s direction and control to observe the standards of fidelity and diligence that apply to the judge….”
 Section 100.3(C)(2) of the Rules Governing Judicial Conduct.